logo

 Biography

-She has published extensively in the areas of human rights, particularly in relation to economic and social rights and children's rights, as well as on constitutional law.
-Her work has appeared in journals including Public Law, the Human Rights Law Review and the European Human Rights Law Review.
-Her monograph Children's Socio-economic Rights, Democracy and the Courts was published by Hart Publishing in September 2011.
-It won the IALT Kevin Boyle Book Prize and was shortlisted for the Birks Book Prize.
-She was founding coordinator of the Economic and Social Rights Academic Network UKI (ESRAN-UKI).
-She is a member of the Editorial Boards of the International Human Rights Law Review and the International Journal of Children's Rights.
-Her current work focuses on economic and social rights after the financial and economic crises.
+She has published extensively in the area of human rights, particularly in relation to economic and social rights and children's rights, as well as on constitutional law.
+Her 2011 monograph Children's Socio-economic Rights, Democracy and the Courts won the IALT Kevin Boyle Book Prize and was shortlisted for the Birks Book Prize.
+She was founding coordinator of the Economic and Social Rights Academic Network UKI (ESRAN-UKI) and has been a member of the Coordinating Committee of the Academic Network on the European Social Charter (ANESC-RACSE).
+She is a member of a number of Editorial Boards, including those of the Human Rights Law Review and the International Human Rights Law Review.
+She was a member of the Steering Group of the British Academy's Childhood Policy Programme from 2020-2.
+In 2021, she was elected to the Executive Committee of the Association of Human Rights Institutes (AHRI) and re-elected in 2024.
+In 2021, she was shortlisted for 'Legal Academic of the Year' at the Inspirational Women in Law Awards.

 Teaching Summary